 |Houston, TX||v. +1.713.632.8653||f. +1.713.228.6605|

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime industry.
+Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime and oil & gas industries.

-- charter party, service contract, and other maritime commercial disputes
+- charter party, service contract, and other commercial disputes

 - COGSA and multi-modal cargo damage claims

 - marine casualties and blue water incident investigations

 - maritime environmental law compliance and marine pollution investigations

 - recognition and enforcement of foreign arbitration awards and judgments in U.S. courts